Detecting Periodic Elements in Higher Topological Hochschild Homology: Introduction

 \section{Introduction}

-Topological Hochschild homology of a commutative ring spectrum $R$ can be defined as the tensor $S^1\otimes R$ in the category of commutative ring spectra, see \cite{McClureetAl97}.
+Topological Hochschild homology of an orthogonal commutative ring spectrum $R$ can be defined as the tensor $S^1\otimes R$ in the category of orthogonal commutative ring spectra, see \cite{McClureetAl97} and \cite{MandellMay02}.
 Several people have put a lot of effort into computing the homotopy groups of topological Hochschild homology of various ring spectra.
-Some examples are calculating the homotopy groups of $THH$ of the Eilenberg Mac Lane spectra $\HF$ and $H\bb{Z}$, in \cite{Bokstedt86}.the mod $p$ homotopy groups of $THH$ of the Adams summand $\ell$ in \cite{McClureStaffeldt93}, the mod $v_1$ homotopy groups of $THH$ of connective complex $K$-theory in \cite{Ausoni05} and the integral homotopy groups of $THH(\ell)$ and the $2$-local homotopy groups of $THH(ko)$ in \cite{AngeltveitHillTyler}.
+In \cite{Bokstedt86} he calculates the homotopy groups of $THH$ of the Eilenberg Mac Lane spectra $\HF$ and $H\bb{Z}$, in \cite{McClureStaffeldt93} they calculate the mod $p$ homotopy groups of $THH$ of the Adams summand $\ell$, in \cite{Ausoni05} he calculates the mod $v_1$ homotopy groups of $THH$ of connective complex $K$-theory and in \cite{AngeltveitHillTyler} the integral homotopy groups of $THH(\ell)$ and the $2$-local homotopy groups of $THH(ko)$ are caulcated.

+Let $X$ be a space and write $\loday_{X}R$ for the Loday functor, defined in Definition \ref{def:LodayFunctor}, first defined for $\Gamma$-spaces in \cite{BrunCarlssonDundas10} and then defined for Orthogonal spectra in \cite{Stolz11} and \cite{BrunDundasStolz16}.
+If $G$ is a compact group, and $X$ is a $G$-space, then $\loday_{X}R$ is a $G$-spectrum which is $G$-equivariant equivalent to $R\otimes X$ the categorical tensor, when using the $\bb{S}$-model structure from \cite{BrunDundasStolz16}.
+We will be interested in the case when both $X$ and $G$ are toruses.